pachyderm/pachyderm/doc/docs/1.11.x/reference/pachctl/pachctl_run_pipeline.md

 		# Run the pipeline "filter" on the data from commit "167af5" on the "staging" branch on repo "repo1"
 		$ pachctl run pipeline filter repo1@staging=167af5

+		# Run the pipeline "filter" on the HEAD commit of the "testing" branch on repo "repo1"
+		$ pachctl run pipeline filter repo1@testing

+		# Run the pipeline "filter" on the commit "af159e which originated on the "master" branch on repo "repo1"
+		$ pachctl run pipeline filter repo1@af159
 ```

 ### Options